7 Tips for Applying Peel and Stick Wallpaper

-It’s amazing how you can instantly change the look and feel of a room with just some peel and stick wallpaper.
-The only downside to it is that it can be pricey.
+I love peel and stick wallpaper!
+It’s amazing how you can instantly change the look and feel of a room with just some wallpaper.
+Today, I’m sharing my top tips for applying peel and stick wallpaper.
+If you are new to the world of peel and stick wallpaper, keep reading because these tips will help!

+The only downside to wallpaper is that it can be pricey.
 I generally save the peel and stick wallpaper for small spaces in our home, like closets or accent walls.
-I even applied some with our laundry room makeover last year.
-Made such a difference!

-Now our current dining room needed a little something – it was pretty but very beige.
+Our current dining room needed a little something – it was pretty but very beige.
 And peel and stick wallpaper was just the ticket.
 We already have molding covering half the wall, so we wouldn’t need too much.

 You can get nice peel-and-stick wallpaper almost anywhere these days.
 Your budget will determine where you shop.
-I wanted something nice, somewhat neutral, but eye-catching.
-And not crazy expensive either.
-I picked up this wallpaper from Walmart.
-This brand has lots of amazing papers.
+I mostly get my wallpaper from Amazon.

 I’m certainly no expert at applying wallpaper, but I’ve learned a lot just through this dining room project.
 So I’m sharing my tips with you in case you are in the same boat.
 And by the way, I say go for it if you’re on the fence.

-Tips for Applying Peel and Stick WallpaperÂ
+Tips for Applying Peel and Stick Wallpaper

 I love how our dining room turned out.
 It’s not perfection, but my motto is becoming progress over perfection (said by a former perfectionist).
 I will give anyone $100 if they can spot the ONE area where the pattern didn’t quite line up.